Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 Progression System
 ------------------

-A powerful "moteur" for RPG players is to make their character progress.
-The usual scheme implies that the player is rewarded by a permanent increase in the abilities of his character after successful actions, which will be detailed below.
+A powerful motivation for RPG players is to make their character progress.
+The usual scheme implies that the player is rewarded by a permanent increase in the abilities of his character after enough successful actions, which will be detailed in `Causes of Experience Gains`_.

- ( etc.).

 Usually a character starts a game unexperienced, young, at least partially untrained.
 Generally the lower the better, since it increases the character room for progression and, therefore, the game lifespan and the player pleasure (often more or less proportional to his character development).